vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 <pre>--bridge-network '<i>port group name</i>'</pre>

 If you intend to use the [`--ops-user`](#ops-user) option to use different user accounts for deployment and operation of the VCH, you must place the bridge network port group in a network folder that has the `Read-Only` role with propagation enabled.
 For more information about the requirements when using `--ops-user`, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).
-If the port group is located in a network folder, include the full inventory path to the port group when you specify the `--bridge-network` option.

-<pre>--bridge-network '<i>datacenter</i>/network/<i>network_folder</i>/<i>port_group_name</i>'</pre>

 For information about how to specify a range of IP addresses for additional bridge networks, see [`bridge-network-range`](#bridge-range) in Advanced Networking Options.